-Three Delicious Fruit & Herb Water Infusions
+Three Surprising Fruit & Herb Water Infusions to Try Right Now

 Do you enjoy drinking water?
 Staying hydrated is vital to our overall health, and yet, many of us struggle to drink the amount of water that is recommended.
 You’re supposed to be drinking enough water to match half of your body weight in ounces, every single day?
 Yeah, let that sink in.

 One of my August goals was to increase my water intake to match my body weight ratio.
 The result has been more energy, mental clarity, glowing skin, and gently detoxifying my body by using the bathroom more frequently.
 My favorite way to drink more water?
 Creating delicious fruit and herb infusions!
 Adding fruits and herbs to our water not only elevates the taste factor but also provides key nutrients, making your glass of water more nutritious.
 Creating water infusions can help to curb your appetite, boost your immune system, and provide beneficial antioxidants.
 Infused water also looks pretty (that counts for something!) and tastes amazingly refreshing.
 If you’re a fan of fruit juice or soda, consider replacing at least one glass a day with fruit infused water to give your body a gentle detox from sugar and additives.
 Every time you reach for a glass of fruit infused water instead of juice, or soda, you are participating in an act of self-care.
 Water is life, and fruit infusions are the “ah-ha” moment your water has been waiting for.Now that I’ve convinced you to give water infusions a try, let’s talk recipes!
 Creating your own water infusion combinations is as easy as rinsing, slicing, and dropping fruit into a jar of filtered water.
 There is no right or wrong combination, it’s all about what tastes good to you!
 I’m sharing my favorite water infusions as inspiration.
 Try them out, then experiment with your own recipes.